Podcast: Play in new window | Download (Duration: 58:05 — 79.9MB)

 More Podcasts

 Hi, I'mWeston After providing over 15,000 hours in session and speaking, I recognize that...
-“You’re much stronger and more empowered than you think you are…" My Story Why God Can't Tell Time?What time is it?
-What happens when time changes?
-How does God keep time? ...
+“You’re much stronger and more empowered than you think you are…" My Story Artificial Intelligence (AI) Will Make You ObsoleteThere may be real reasons AI is freaking you out....